What is a Breast Aug + Lift?

 A few days after surgery, any bandages that are applied are usually removed.
 Many times patients are required to wear a support bra or compression bandage to help support and position the breasts.
 The breast will feel tight at first as the skin and muscle adjusts to the new breast size.
 Swelling is common and usually begins to fade within a few weeks.

 The scars will be pink right after surgery and for several weeks, but they will fade over a period of several months.
 The amount of time it takes to recover will be different for each patient and for each technique.

 You will most likely be able to go about light daily activities after the first few days, but more aerobic recreation should be delayed for about three weeks.
 Lifting is discouraged for several weeks, so if you have small children, you need to think about who will help you with the little ones.
 Most patients return to their jobs within a week unless their job requires lifting or aerobic activity.

-A saline breast augmentation starts at $8000 and up.
+The cost of a saline breast augmentation starts at $8000 and up.
 Silicone implants cost a little more than saline.
-See the procedure list for prices other body contouring procedures.
+See the procedure list for prices of other body contouring procedures.